Vantiq/vantiq-extension-sources/fhirAssembly/README.md

 ![AddService.png](docs/images/AddService.png)

-This will provide you with the service & the procedures outline above.
+This will provide you with the service & the procedures outlined above.

 ![fhirService.png](docs/images/fhirService.png)